www.thementawai.com

 Change, however, is underway.
 Many young Mentawai now prefer factory-made cigarettes — easier to carry, easier to light, and milder in taste.
 The shift marks a subtle transition from a self-made, forest-based practice to one shaped by outside goods.

-Jaua — Carved for Tobacco
+Jaua — Tobacco Container

 The jaua is the traditional Mentawai tobacco container used by men, carved from a coconut shell with a wooden or coconut-shell lid.
 Many are decorated with incised designs, often featuring the bilou — the Mentawai gibbon — an animal closely associated with the forest and with ancestral stories.

 Men wore the jaua on a rope or rattan cord around the waist, keeping tobacco close at hand and ready to share.
-Smoking was never only a personal habit; it functioned as a social gesture, reinforcing bonds between kin, neighbors, and guests.

 Women traditionally used decorated bamboo containers, which held tobacco along with betel nut and its ingredients.